True North Counseling and Consulting

 Do you accept health insurance?

 I do not accept insurance.
-I strongly believe that counseling should remain as confidential as possible and that I should do everything I can to protect your private information.
-When you file a medical claim through your insurance, your confidential records are partially exposed to your insurance company and the people who work there.
-However, I am happy to provide you with a receipt that you may submit to your insurance company for out-of-network reimbursement, should you choose to do so.
+I strongly believe that it is important for mental health counseling to remain as confidential as possible and for me do everything I can to protect the private and intimate information you share in my office.
+When you file a medical claim through your insurance, your confidential records may be partially exposed to your insurance company and the people who work there.
+However, if you would like to file with your insurance company, I am happy to provide you with a receipt that you may submit for out-of-network reimbursement.
 I also accept Health Savings/Flexible Spending Account debit cards.
 Please see the Investment section of my website for more information.

 How much does each sessions cost?